 The conservatory sits in the garden wall looking over the estuary.

 A great spot in the sitting-room to relax and read the paper.

 The spacious kitchen.

-The view over the kitchen sink is out to the garden and water beyond.
+The view from the kitchen sink looks out to the garden and water beyond.